networknt/light-doc/content/en/service/_index.md

 [light-proxy][] is a proxy service that can bring legacy REST API to the Light ecosystem by encapsulating all provider side cross-cutting concerns into a microservice as a distributed gateway.

+[http-sidecar][] is a service mesh sidecar to address cross-cutting concerns for both incoming and outgoing traffic for a backend API in the same pod.

+[kafka-sidecar][] is a service mesh sidecar to address cross-cutting concerns for backend API to interact with Kafka.

 [Messaging service][] is provided by [Apache Kafka][] for high throughput and high availability.

 [Logging][] is provided by [ELK][] stack for centralized logging